Alan Flanagan, PhD

-Alan Flanagan is currently a PhD researcher at the University of Surrey, UK.
+Alan Flanagan is currently a researcher at the University of Surrey, UK.
 His research is in the general field of chrononutrition, with a specific focus on how calorie distribution and timing may impact health & energy balance.
-Alan has a Masters in Nutritional Medicine, also from the University of Surrey.
-Alan is also a qualified lawyer, practising in Dublin, Ireland before embarking on his PhD.
+Alan has a Masters in Nutritional Medicine and a PhD in nutrition from the University of Surrey.

 In This Episode We Discuss